rocketdyne/object_tracking_eiv/README.md

 	python main.py -i path/to/video.mp4

+The attached `demo_11small.mp4` can be used as demo.
-The processed video can be saved adding the `-s` flag; it will be saved in the current working directory as `output.mp4`
+The processed video can be saved adding the `-s` flag; it will be saved in the current working directory as `output.mp4`.

 ##  Demo
 [![Demo object_tracking](figs/output_cut.gif)](https://drive.google.com/open?id=1IkV1jBuu2ewH4MM4-9toEi2S1aT9H3Yr)